rationalpov/mentalModel/bayes-theorem.md

 Introductions

 > "When my information changes, I alter my conclusions.
-What do you do, sir?" - John Maynard Keynes
+What do you do, sir?" - Probably said by John Maynard Keynes

 The essence of Bayes's Theorem is, the evidence could have many alternative explanations, and your plausible belief is just one of them.